Architecture in the age of Mussolini – modernism and tradition under the state control

 The rise of fascism

-Of course, not everyone was thrilled.
-At the height of his madness, a science fiction writer correctly predicted that Mussolini would someday declare war on France, that the war would be lost, and that he would then be killed by his own people.
-That’s how it happened,…but it will only happen later, and until then it was necessary to endure a few more years of his unbearable triumph.
-After all, “it is better to live one day as a lion than one hundred years as a sheep”, says Benito Mussolini.
+Of course, not everyone was swept up in the fervour.
+At the height of this madness, a science fiction writer predicted that Mussolini would eventually declare war on France, that the war would be lost, and that Mussolini would subsequently be killed by his own people.
+As fate would have it, this scenario played out exactly as foreseen… but that was still a few years away, and until then, several more years of his unbearable triumph had to be endured.

 Art and architecture in the age of fascism